turhancan97/Yapay-Zeka-Serisi/Yapay Zeka için Python Programlama (1)/Calculator Project/README.md

 ### Basic Calculator Project
-#### It was designed very basic calculator which can sum, multiply, and divide in this code by using classes and methods.
+#### It was designed a very basic calculator that can sum, multiply, and divide by using classes and methods in this code.